What is the Emergency Quality Network (E-QUAL)?

 When do the E-QUAL Learning Collaboratives become active for participation?

-E-QUAL will offer each learning collaborative once a year to maximize participation and to align our offerings with CMS programs, ACEP & ABEM offerings.
+E-QUAL will offer learning collaboratives on a single clinical topic once a year to maximize participation and to align our offerings with CMS programs, ACEP & ABEM offerings.

-Champions of the participating sites will receive an e-mail invite from “Customer Service” to activate their E-QUAL portal account.
+Once the enrollment form is completed, Champions of the participating site(s) will receive an e-mail invite from “Customer Service” to activate their E-QUAL portal account.
+Each ED site will need to be activated separately.
 For details on how to navigate the E-QUAL portal, please reference the E-QUAL Portal Access Guide.

 Who is responsible for completing the E-QUAL Portal Activities?